Uno Pizzeria & Grill: Post bankruptcy and COVID era

+In 2018, Erik Frederick became CFO, and in 2020 was promoted to CEO.

+In February 2023, the Uno Foods division, including the production facility in Brockton, Massachusetts, was sold to Great Kitchen Food Company, a property of Brynnwood Partners.

+By November 2023, Uno's had emerged from the depths of the pandemic with 77 restaurants in at least 20 states, Washington, D.C., and Puerto Rico, including 9 in Massachusetts, with overseas units in Saudi Arabia and India and was claimed to have achieved its first net new unit growth since the mid-2000s.
+More units were franchisees than centrally owned.
+CEO Frederick's strategies included adding franchises inside of major hotel chains.
+Additionally, in an interview it was noted that Uno's restaurants tend to adopt a local character rather than a uniform corporate appearance, with a new Winchester, Virginia location sporting George Washington references, and that their goal was to be more of a family room experience than a formal dining venue.

+Some regions have been more favorable to Uno than others.
+While successful in the East Coast and Midwest regions, despite an aggressive push into the Southern and Western markets in the 1990s, those gains were greatly reduced as many locations closed.
+Information on locations, particularly outside of the USA, is not always clear.
+In January 2025, the corporate About Us page claimed locations in Honduras and Qatar but listed foreign locations only in Saudi Arabia and India.

+Format changes at Uno Chicago Grill sit-down locations

 Starting in 1994, Uno's broadened its menu to encompass other dishes.
 Uno's kitchens were updated, adding sauté stations, grills, and fryers, and the company invested heavily in training.

 In 1996, the franchise's beverage list was expanded, and by 1999 so was the portion size, reflecting a trend seen in the industry where customers are buying fewer but larger drinks.
 New locations were larger and featured a "Chicago warehouse" look.

 In 1997, Pizzeria Uno changed its name to Pizzeria Uno, Chicago Bar & Grill; it later simplified the name to Uno Chicago Grill.

-The menu, updated again in 2005, still includes several of the restaurant's traditional specialties, particularly its deep dish pizza.
+The menu update of 2005, still included several of the restaurant's traditional specialties, particularly its deep dish pizza.
 In the tradition of Chicago's speakeasies, more attention is paid to the bar.
 Uno's drink list features a dozen wines and a number of specialty drinks, including frozen, mixed and nonalcoholic options.

 The expanded menu and format changes were not made at the company's original Chicago locations (Pizzeria Uno and Pizzeria Due).